 The inflorescence is a round topped cluster (cyme) 3 to 5 inches across of small 5-parted white flowers.
 These rise from terminal buds of the prior years growth.
 The cyme appears with the leaves.

-Flowers have 5 protruding stamens with yellow anthers, that are placed alternate to the lobes of the corolla.
+Flowers have 5 protruding stamens with yellow anthers, that are placed alternate to the lobes of the white corolla.
 The pistil has a short thick green style.
 The calyx remains green, has five teeth at the tip, which persist onto the fruit.

 Fruit: Flowers mature into bluish-black edible oval drupes, about 1/3 inch wide, that hang from reddish stems.
 The drupes contain a single large stone seed that occupies much of the volume of the drupe.
 The ripe fruit is eaten by many birds and animals usually after it has frozen and thawed as the fruit then turns sweet.
 Over ripe fruit smells like wet sheep wool, hence one of the alternate common names of Sheepberry.
 Humans will find the fruit barely palatable.
 Cooking has not found it any better.

 Habitat: The preferred habitat is moist soil in low woods or swamp borders, but it can tolerate drier sites.
 The plant is susceptible to damage by the viburnum leaf beetle (Pyrrhalta viburni), but usually the leaves are not bothered by insects (more notes below).